2002 United States House of Representatives elections

 The 2002 United States House of Representatives elections were held on November 5, 2002, in the middle of President George W. Bush's first term, to elect U.S. Representatives to serve in the 108th United States Congress.
-This was the first congressional election using districts drawn up during the 2000 United States redistricting cycle on the basis of the 2000 Census.
+This was the first congressional election using districts drawn up during the 2000 United States redistricting cycle on the basis of the 2000 census.

-Although it was a midterm election under a Republican president, the Republican Party gained a net eight seats, solidifying their majority.
-This was one of three midterm elections in which the party of the incumbent president did not lose seats either in the House or in the Senate (the other such mid-term elections were in 1934 and 1998).
-It was the sixth midterm election in which the President's party increased its number of seats in the House, after 1814, 1822, 1902, 1934, and 1998.
-Some speculate that this may have been due to increased support for the President's party in the wake of the September 11 attacks.
+Although it was a midterm election under a Republican president, the Republican Party made a net gain of eight seats, giving the party their largest majority since 1995.
+Some speculate that this may have been due to increased support for the president's party in the wake of the September 11 attacks.

-This is the only midterm election since 1978 which left the president's party in control of the House.
+As of 2024, it is the most recent midterm election in which the president's party did not lose control of the House, and gain seats in the House.
+It is also the only midterm election from 1982 to present in which the president's party did not lose control of the House as Republicans did not win House majority in 1982 nor 1986 for Ronald Reagan, 1990 for George H. W. Bush, 2006 for George W. Bush, and 2018 for Donald Trump.
+Meanwhile Democrats did not win House majority in 1994 nor 1998 for Bill Clinton, 2010 nor 2014 for Barack Obama, and 2022 for Joe Biden.